-Sweating forms the way our body regulates its temperature.
-By secreting sweat on our skin and then allowing it to evaporate, natural cooling occurs.
-This process is vital to keeping our internal body temperature at a stable level, which is crucial for the optimal functioning of numerous bodily functions.
+Sweating is the way our body regulates its temperature.
+By secreting sweat on our skin and then allowing it to evaporate, natural cooling takes place.
+This process is vital to keeping our internal body temperature stable, which is crucial for the optimal functioning of numerous bodily functions.

 The role of sweat glands